 After your procedure, the staff may provide the following care: Cleanse your faceApply ice and/or a soothing ointment

-After arriving home, contact your doctor if any of the following occurs: Increased pain, redness, bleeding, discharge, or swelling
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Increased pain, redness, bleeding, discharge, or swelling

 hivesUneven skin appearanceAny other concerns